top of page

 • Attended each other’s network meetings and exchanged tools and facilitation approaches.

-• Co-designed a series of visioning sessions to explore scaling Antioch’s small business support model beyond ARPA funding.
+• Co-designed a series of visioning sessions to explore scaling Antioch’s small business support model beyond American Rescue Plan Act (ARPA) funding.

 • Collaborated in person, with a fellow visiting Antioch to help facilitate local workshops.